clausejs/clausejs/README.md

 ## What is Specky?

+*For the impatient, I recommend jumping straight to [Quick Examples](#quick-examples).*

-Specky is a powerful & flexible JavaScript data validation, conformation, runtime-checking & testing library that enables you to:
+Specky is a powerful & flexible library for JavaScript data validation, conformation, runtime-checking & property testing.

+Specky enables you to:

 - Build your data validation rules (specs) with simple predicate functions and composable logical expressions such as `and`, `any`, `shape`, `collOf`, `mapOf` as well as regex-like spec-composing operators such as concatenation(`cat`), `or`(`|`), `oneOrMore`(`+`), `zeroOrMore`(`*`), `zeroOrOne`(`?`), etc
 - Validate and make assertions about your data with your specs